ceramic-mug/JOSH-FARM-PROJECT-2019/README.md

 ### Handling the Data

 Downloading the data into an accessible (csv) format is the biggest hurdle.
 Once it's in the csv format, you can do whatever you want with it.
 When I did my pretty basic analysis of the Princeton cornfield sensor data, I only used the "*_daily.csv" data and averaged data per drone flight week.
-I'll discuss that in more detail later.
+This is implemented in [aggregate.py](./aggregate/aggregate.py) and is discussed at length [below](#aggregatepyaggregateaggregatepy).

 However, early on in the summer I built a wrangling program with some handy functions that take arable csv files as inputs and output handy data objects.
 You're welcome to use these functions and dictionaries for your own programs.

 - General Wrangling Program: [./src/ArableWrangle.py](./src/ArableWrangle.py)

 Not all of the functions in [ArableWrangle](./src/ArableWrangle.py) may be useful to you.
 I would look through this script and identify things that are helpful, implementing only those aspects that are benificial.
-This program wasn't cleanly finished and packaged because my work shifted to Princeton cornfield only at the end of the 2019 Farm Project, which meant that handling *all* the Arable data was no longer important to me.
+This program wasn't cleanly finished and packaged because my work shifted to *only* Princeton cornfield at the end of the 2019 Farm Project, which meant that handling *all* the Arable data was no longer important to me.
 Development of this specific program therefore ground to a halt.

 ## BUGS, DEER, and NUTRIENTS

-Other vectors we observed and for which we gathered data over time were:
+Other vectors we observed over time were:

 - Insects
 - Deer